dillonhl/Quizle/README.md

 - Multiple choice and True/False questions from a wide range of categories.
 - High score tracking to monitor your progress to challenge yourself and see where your general knowledge is at.
+- The faster you answer, the better score you get for that question

 ## How to Play